Group Tax Strategy

 The strategy is supported by internal control frameworks which govern the operations of the Drax Group and are subject to regular reviews by the Group’s internal auditor and the financial control team.
 Such control frameworks and systems also underpin our compliance with the UK Senior Accounting Officer legislation.

 Day to day oversight and responsibility for the management of the Group’s tax affairs and implementation of the tax strategy is delegated to the Group Head of Tax, who reports to the Audit Committee during the year on key aspects of compliance with the strategy.
 The Group is liable to a range of taxes, principally in the UK, including corporation tax, VAT, payroll taxes, climate change levy, electricity generator levy and landfill tax.
 To meet our compliance obligations, the Group Head of Tax is supported by an in-house tax team and accounting professionals across the wider finance function.
 We also rely on external advisors in jurisdictions that do not require a dedicated in-house tax resource. teams.

 - 1 Our tax strategy is published and made available on our website in accordance with Schedule 19 of Finance Act 2016.

 Our approach to tax planning and tax risk

 The Group understands that tax risk is inherent in every commercial transaction.
-Our tax team are involved in all significant business activities and developments, which enables us to fully assess any potential tax consequences of our business activities.
-Where appropriate, external advice is sought to supplement the knowledge of the tax team.
+Our tax team are involved in all significant business activities and developments from an early stage, which enables us to fully assess any potential tax consequences of our business activities.
+Where appropriate, external advice is sought to supplement the knowledge of the internal team.

 We seek to fully understand the reliefs and incentives that exist within the territories in which we operate and we will utilise those which are available to us and are in accordance with our commercial strategy and activities.